 The situation changed the formulation of the theory of selective photothermolysis by Harvard Medical School scientists Richard Anderson and John Parrish in 1983.
 This produced a kind of revolution in laser medical technologies.
 The basis of this theory is the selective absorption by different substances of radiation with different wavelengths.
 That is, the light beam of a certain monochromatic light will be absorbed by a chromatophoric substance (the concentration of which in the target cell is much higher), will give it energy and cause the corresponding effect, without affecting the surrounding tissues.
 Determination of the appropriate wavelength, pulse duration and energy density allowed physicians to selectively affect hemoglobin in blood vessels without damaging surrounding tissues.
 The result of this tactic was a sharp decrease in side effects, such as hypo- and hyperpigmentation, almost complete absence of scarring.

 The ultimate goal of laser treatment is to induce damage to the vessel wall by destroying hemoglobin while minimizing damage to adjacent structures.
 When choosing a laser, the first step is to determine the spectral absorption peaks of the target chromophore.
-In the case of vascular lesions, it is deoxyhemoglobin, oxyhemoglobin, and water.
+In the case of vascular lesions, these are deoxyhemoglobin, oxyhemoglobin, and water.
 Laser systems used to treat vascular lesions emit wavelengths near these peaks.
-Longer waves are preferred for relatively deep vascular formations, such as veins on the legs, while shorter wavelengths are more suitable for removing surface vascular lesions, such as vascular sprouts and telangiectasia on the face.
+Longer wavelengths are preferred for relatively deep vascular lesions such as leg veins, while shorter wavelengths are more suitable for removing superficial vascular lesions such as spider veins and facial telangiectasias.

 Laser platform "CUTERA XEO"

-After selecting the appropriate laser, it is important to correctly adjust the radiation parameters.
-These include the pulse width, the energy density, and the size of the light spot.
+After choosing a suitable laser, it is important to correctly adjust the radiation parameters.
+These include pulse duration, energy density and light spot size.
 The pulse duration is determined by the thermal relaxation time (TRT) of the target.
-Essentially, this is defined as the time needed for the heated tissue to lose about half its heat.
-A laser pulse that is shorter than or equal to TRT will result in damage to the target vessel.
-The energy density and the size of the light spot will directly affect the depth of optical penetration (in the tissue).
-That is, an increase in these parameters will be required if the target is deep inside the dermis, with a larger diameter of the target vessel.
+Essentially, this is defined as the time it takes for heated tissue to lose about half of its heat.
+A laser pulse that is shorter than or equal to the TRT will result in damage limited to the target vessel.
+Energy density and light spot size will directly affect the depth of optical penetration (into tissue).
+That is, an increase in these parameters will be required if the target is located deep inside the dermis, with a larger diameter of the target vessel.

 In the treatment of all vascular lesions, it is important to cool the skin surface to minimize damage to the epidermis.